lmath/regression/app/docs/week1.md

-Machine learning algorithms can learn to do a particular task without being explicitly programmed by building a mathematical model based on sample data, known as "training data".
-Then, that model can be applied to new data not previously used to build the model.
+Machine learning algorithms can learn to do a particular task without being explicitly programmed by building a mathematical model based on sample resources.data, known as "training resources.data".
+Then, that model can be applied to new resources.data not previously used to build the model.